New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Results

-There are two features in $P_P$ worth noting.
+In Figure \ref{fig:pq_vs_t}, we see that Band II Stokes $P_I$ and $P_V$ are largely devoid of features in LST.
+In the $P_Q$ and $P_U$ panels of Figure \ref{fig:pq_vs_t}, there are two major features worth noting.
 The first is the excess of emission at $|k_{\parallel}| \lesssim 0.2\ h{\rm Mpc}^{-1}$, between right ascension 1h00m and 4h30m.
 That the excess exceeds the power in the corresponding $k$-bins of $P_I$ indicates that it is not due to leakage from Stokes $I$.
 It roughly corresponds in RA with the diffuse, polarized power shown in B13, which is evident between RA 22h and 3h, and takes its minimum value at around RA 5h.
 The low RM reported in B13 would mean that this emission would appear in our power spectra at low $k$, as observed.
 Whether this emission should be identified with the B13 features would require a true imaging analysis to establish.

-The second feature of Figure \ref{fig:pq_vs_t} that we will comment on are the tracks of excess power between RA 6h and 8h, with $|k_\parallel| \approx 0.35 h{\rm Mpc}^{-1}$.
-Such features could in principle be generated by polarized point sources.
-However, mimicking the feature at $k_{\parallel} \approx 0.345\ h{\rm Mpc}^{-1}$ as a source passing through zenith (RA 6h52m Dec -30) would require an intrinsic {\it polarized} flux of 100 Jy, which seems extraordinarily implausible, given the results of \citet{hurley-walker14}.
-This survey covered 6100 square degrees, including the region above, and, excluding the brightest known sources (e.g., Pictor A, Fornax A, which are not good candidates) the brightest source found in Stokes I was 68 Jy.
-Similar considerations apply to the feature at negative $k$, and thus we regard all excess power in $Q$, $U$ and $V$ as most likely due to unidentified instrument systematics.